Bloom Filters in Adversarial Environments: Introduction

-Following Bloom's original construction many generalizations and variants have been proposed and extensively analyzed, proving better memory consumption and running time, see e.g.~\cite{ChazelleKRT04,PutzeSS09,PaghPR05,ArbitmanNS10}.
+Following Bloom's original construction many generalizations and variants have been proposed and extensively analyzed, providing better tradeoffs between memory consumption, error probability and running time, see e.g.,~\cite{ChazelleKRT04,PutzeSS09,PaghPR05,ArbitmanNS10}.
 However, as discussed, all known constructions of Bloom filters work under the assumption that the input query $x$ is fixed, and then the probability of an error occurs over the randomness of the construction.
 Consider the case where the query results are made public.
 What happens if an adversary chooses the next query according to the responses of previous ones?
 Does the bound on the error probability still hold?
 The traditional analysis of Bloom filters is no longer sufficient, and stronger techniques are required.

 Let us demonstrate this need with a concrete scenario.
 Consider a system where a Bloom filter representing a {\em white list} of email addresses is used to filter spam mail.
-When an email message is received, the sender's address is checked against the Bloom filter, and if the result is negative it is marked as spam.
+When an email message is received, the sender's address is checked against the Bloom filter, and if the result is negative, it is marked as spam.
 Addresses not on the white list have only a small probability of being a false positive and thus not marked as spam.
-In this case, the results of the queries are public, as an attacker might check whether his emails are marked as spam\footnote{For example, the attacker can spam his personal email account and see if the messages are being filtered.}.
-The attacker (after a sequence of queries) might be able to find a bulk of email addresses that are not marked as spam although they are not in the white list, and thus, bypass the security of the system and flood users with spam mail.
+In this case, the results of the queries are public, as an attacker might check whether his emails are marked as spam (\eg spam his personal email account and see if the messages are being filtered).
+In this case, each query translates to opening a new email account, which might be costly.
+Moreover, an email address can be easily blocked once abused.
+Thus, the goal of an attacker is to find a large bulk of email addresses using a small number of queries.
+Indeed, the attacker, after a short sequence of queries, might be able to find a {\em large} bulk of email addresses (much larger than the number of queries) that are not marked as spam although they are not in the white list.
+Thus, bypassing the security of the system and flooding users with spam mail.